Conner O'Malley: Career

 In 2024, O'Malley released the stand-up comedy special Stand Up Solutions, which satirizes late capitalism and artificial intelligence.
 Filmed in Brooklyn, the special received critical acclaim, with Tim Marcin of Mashable describing it as "a scathing critique of our AI reality" and Clare Martin of Paste calling it a "fever dream, frantically reflecting our own overwhelming, tumultuous present while still keeping us in stitches".

 O'Malley co-directed (with Danny Scharar), wrote, and starred in Rap World, a 2024 mockumentary about three men in Tobyhanna, Pennsylvania, in 2009, who try to record a hip-hop album over the course of a night, despite "having no songs or real focus to speak of", as David Renshaw writes for The Fader.
 The film is shot with a period-accurate video camera and is edited like a YouTube vlog from that time.
 Renshaw referred to Rap World as being the funniest film of 2024.

+2025 saw the release of Pipe Rock Theory, a short film that starts with the main character, Kevin Podcast spouting conspiracy theories before taking a much darker turn.
+NYMag's Vulture headline declared 'Every Boy I Know is Obsessed with Pipe Rock Theory'.